-Mediation for Empowered Uncoupling
+Empowered Uncoupling Mediation

 Little did you know that when you got married, you automatically opted-in to the process of litigation in the civil court system if you were ever to get divorced.
 This is why as soon as you tell anyone you are considering divorce, you will hear a chorus of “you need to get a lawyer.”
 Perhaps the most personal and gut-wrenching human relationship decision you may ever make—with long-ranging effects on you and your children—and your first contact for guidance will be a litigator.

 There is nothing inherently wrong with these questions or the advice you will likely receive.
-But the questions and their answers presuppose that divorce is a fight.
-That assumption is not the client’s fault.
-It’s not even the lawyer’s fault.
+But the questions presuppose that divorce is a fight.
+That assumption is not the client’s fault, and it’s not even the lawyer’s fault.
 The root cause is that the civil court system is predicated on an adversarial process.
-A process that, in the divorce context, pits spouses against each other as opponents and makes it a zero-sum game.
-A process that is so technical and opaque that non-lawyers simply cannot effectively interface with it.
-Overlay on that the Hollywood portrayal and popular conception of lawyers as sharks and divorce as a binary win/lose proposition.
-As if the judge in a divorce trial is going to make a ruling that someone is the “good and innocent spouse” and the other one is the “bad and guilty spouse.”
+In the divorce context it pits spouses against each other as opponents and makes it a zero-sum game.
+Making matters worse, the process is so technical and opaque that non-lawyers cannot effectively interface with it.
+(Many lawyers aren’t very effective at it either, if we’re being honest.)

 Here’s how it works: